segusantos/football-commentator/README.md

 # Overview

-This repository contains the football-commentator project, which aims to generate real-time commentary for football matches using natural language processing techniques and distributed computing
+This repository contains the football-commentator project, which aims to generate real-time commentary for football matches using natural language processing techniques and distributed computing.

 This system was developed as the final project for the **I400 Natural Language Processing** course at [Universidad de San Andrés](https://www.udesa.edu.ar/), Argentina, during the first semester of 2025.

  Group members:
 - Marcos Piotto (mpiotto@udesa.edu.ar)